 The process works like this:

-Watch this video to learn more about the participatory budgeting process.
+Watch this video, produced by the Z. Smith Reynolds Foundation for Cycle 1, to learn more about the participatory budgeting process.

 How much money is set aside for PB?